Ghiwa-Makke/SPRUCE_Litter_Decomp/README.md

 **Litter Identity Drives Molecular Trajectories of Peatland Organic Matter Decomposition Under Warming and Elevated CO<sub>2</sub>**

-Data are available in this GitHub repository and in the OSF repository (DOI: *to be added upon publication*).
+Data are available in this GitHub repository and in the OSF repository (DOI: https://doi.org/10.17605/OSF.IO/CSD9W).

 ---